FouadHellal/U-net-for-plant-segmentation/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-Feel free to reach out to us if you have any questions or suggestions!
+Feel free to reach out to me if you have any questions or suggestions!